Chart Color Schemes

 South Windsor is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of November 2025, South Windsor's population is estimated at around 6,054 people.
-This represents an increase of 106 individuals since the 2021 Census, which reported a population of 5,948.
-The current population is inferred from AreaSearch's estimate of 6,050 residents following examination of the latest ERP data release by the ABS in June 2024 and an additional 32 validated new addresses since the Census date.
-This results in a density ratio of approximately 718 persons per square kilometer, comparable to averages seen across other locations assessed by AreaSearch.
-South Windsor's growth rate of 1.8% since the census positions it within 2.8 percentage points of the SA3 area (4.6%), indicating competitive growth fundamentals.
-Natural growth contributed approximately 68.0% of overall population gains during recent periods, driving primary growth for the suburb.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census South Windsor statistical area's population is estimated at around 6020 as of Nov 2025.
+This reflects an increase of 72 people (1.2%) since the 2021 Census, which reported a population of 5948 people.
+The change is inferred from the resident population of 6020, estimated by AreaSearch following examination of the latest ERP data release by the ABS on June 2024 and an additional 32 validated new addresses since the Census date.
+This level of population equates to a density ratio of 714 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+Population growth for the area was primarily driven by natural growth that contributed approximately 68.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections where applicable, released in 2022 with a base year of 2021.
-Future population trends suggest lower quartile growth, with the suburb expected to grow by 14 persons to 2041 based on aggregated SA2-level projections, reflecting a reduction of approximately 0.2% in total over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Looking at population projections moving forward, lower quartile growth of statistical areas analysed by AreaSearch is anticipated, with the South Windsor (SA2) expected to increase by 28 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 0.6% in total over the 17 years.

 Frequently Asked Questions - Population